Tomorrow's Warhol, today.

 ---|---|---|

-1 | Tau Lewis | Featured on PBS's Art21 in 2024, a high-signal indicator of long-term institutional support and critical acclaim, positioning Lewis for continued upward trajectory. |
+1 | Tau Lewis | Featured on PBS's Art21 in 2024, a strong indicator of long-term institutional support and critical acclaim, despite limited commercial gallery representation to date. |

-3 | Chase Hall | Signed with GRIMM gallery in 2024 and had a solo show at the SCAD Museum of Art in 2024, indicating growing institutional and commercial interest. |
+2 | Chase Hall | Signed with GRIMM in 2024, known for launching emerging artists.
+Solo show at SCAD Museum of Art in 2024 further solidifies institutional interest. |

-4 | Kennedy Yanko | Solo exhibition at the Museum of Contemporary Art Detroit (MOCAD) in 2024.
-This signals growing institutional recognition and validation of her artistic practice. |
+4 | Kennedy Yanko | Solo show at the Museum of Contemporary Art Detroit in 2024.
+Known for her innovative use of found metal and paint skins. |

 ArtRank Undervalued Index